-As rehab therapists, OTs and PTs are focused on skill building and reaching functional goals with our clients.
+As rehabilitation therapists, OTs and PTs are focused on skill building and reaching functional goals with our clients.
 But feelings influence behavior, and so therapists have to be aware of more than joints and muscles when looking at function.
 In this post, I would like to address the many ways that hypermobility can create social and emotional issues for children.
 Without awareness of these experiences, we cannot be the best therapists for these kids, or help parents be the best advocates for their children.

 Because hypermobility varies so widely in it’s severity, it’s presentation (generalized, primarily proximal, or primarily distal) and it’s progression (decreasing with age or increasing with repeated injuries and overstretching of tissues), the psychological impact on a child will also vary tremendously.
 The child who has had significant and global hypermobility from birth will have a very different profile from the young teen who is only recently experiencing functional issues with instability or pain after years of sports-related injuries.

 - Hypermobility and it’s accompanying effect of stability and proprioceptive processing contribute to both sensory seeking and sedentary behavior, sometimes in the same child.
 Add in pain and fatigue, and perhaps even POTS or dysautonomia, and you have a kid that is both active and inactive, both attentive and unfocused on tasks at different times of the day.
 Self-regulation appears to be very unstable.
 If a child’s entire physical condition isn’t taken into assessment, a referral for an ADHD diagnosis could result.